 Arthur was 'lionised' in the communities in which he lived.
 He became a Northern working-class hero, despite coming from a wealthy Ghanaian background.
 Like any other black person, he suffered racism, but he was not a passive victim.
 He fought back - this is documented - and he was a proud man without being arrogant.

 For 67 years he lay buried in an unmarked grave in Edlington Cemetery.
 Football Unites-Racism Divides raised the money to fund the writing of Wharton's biography.
 Enough money was raised to place a gravestone on Arthur's plot - he is now visible once more.

 Arthur Wharton Heritage Project

 In 2011, FURD was awarded a grant by the Heritage Lottery Fund to run a 2-year Arthur Wharton Heritage Project, working with schools in South Yorkshire to uncover more about Wharton's life and times, particularly his cricketing and mining careers.
-Follow the 'internal link' above right to learn more about the Arthur Wharton Heritage Project.
-A wealth of educational resources were produced during the project, including a documentary film, available on our Arthur Wharton Story site - see the 'external link' on the right .
+A wealth of educational resources were produced during the project, including a documentary film, available on our Arthur Wharton Story site - see the link below.